January 18, 2011

 Old Tactics

 In the past Pakistan's military forces have used a variety of tactics to hunt the Baloch resistance*.
-In "˜Pakistan's Baluch insurgency,' Selig Harrison notes a "climactic battle" in 1974 when "Pakistani forces, frustrated by their inability to find Baluch guerrilla units hiding in the mountains, bombed, strafed and burned the encampments of some 15,000 Baluch families who had taken their livestock to graze in the fertile Chamalang Valley, forcing the guerrillas to come out from their hideouts to defend their women and children." Similarly he writes that with the fighting that began in 2005 "F-16s and Cobra gunships are again being used to draw the guerrillas into the open.
-Six Pakistani army brigades, plus paramilitary forces totalling some 25,000 men, are deployed in the Kohlu mountains and surrounding areas where the fighting is most intense."
+In "˜Pakistan's Baluch insurgency,' Selig Harrison notes a "climactic battle" in 1974 when "Pakistani forces, frustrated by their inability to find Baluch guerrilla units hiding in the mountains, bombed, strafed and burned the encampments of some 15,000 Baluch families who had taken their livestock to graze in the fertile Chamalang Valley, forcing the guerrillas to come out from their hideouts to defend their women and children."
+Similarly he writes that with the fighting that began in 2005 "F-16s and Cobra gunships are again being used to draw the guerrillas into the open.
+Six Pakistani army brigades, plus paramilitary forces totalling some 25,000 men, are deployed in the Kohlu mountains and surrounding areas where the fighting is most intense."New Strategy

 Mr. Harrison described a new development in 2006: "In the past Baluch activists were generally arrested on formal charges and sentenced to fixed terms in prisons known to their families.
-This time Baluch spokesmen have reported large-scale kidnappings and disappearances, charging that Pakistani forces have rounded up hundreds of Baluch youths on unspecified charges and taken them to unknown locations."
+This time Baluch spokesmen have reported large-scale kidnappings and disappearances, charging that Pakistani forces have rounded up hundreds of Baluch youths on unspecified charges and taken them to unknown locations."

 Since 2006, the sporadic bombing and strafing of certain towns and/or targets, still indiscriminate in nature, has continued in more or less the same fashion.
 What appears to have changed, however, is the military's strategy**.
 No longer are Baloch activists arrested and sentenced to fixed terms in prisons or simply disappeared, rather activists and non-activists alike are abducted and killed, their tortured and bullet-ridden bodies left at roadsides for random passersby to discover.
 This new tactic of kidnap, kill and dump (KKD) represents an evolution in strategy.